William S. Goodwin

-William Shields Goodwin (May 2, 1866 – August 9, 1937) was a United States Representative from Arkansas.
+William Shields Goodwin (May 2, 1866 – August 9, 1937) was an American lawyer and politician who served five terms as a United States Representative from Arkansas from 1911 to 1921.

+Biography

 Born in Warren, Arkansas, Goodwin attended the public schools, the Farmers' Academy near Duluth, Georgia, Cooledge's Preparatory School, Moore's College, Atlanta, Georgia, and the Universities of Arkansas and Mississippi.